enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/items/cracked_quartz_knot.md

 ;;;;;

-On the other hand, its ability to accelerate constructs is massively enhanced.
+On the other hand, its ability to accelerate constructs is enhanced.
-When inserted into a construct, its casting speed is **doubled**.
+When inserted into a construct, its casting speed is increased by 50%.

 However, doing so will vastly limit the construct's capabilities, as it will have no access to mana.